tydevelopes/alx-system_engineering-devops/0x00-shell_basics/README.md

 ### 101-clean_emacs
 creates a script that deletes all files in the current working directory that end with the character ~

+### 102-tree
+creates a script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory